lancedb/vectordb-recipes/examples/RASA_Customer-support-bot/README.md

 ## Resources

-- **Google Colab**: For hands-on examples and detailed code snippets for implementing the Super Agent, visit our [Google Colab Notebook](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/examples/RASA_Customer-support-bot/main.ipynb).
+- **Google Colab**: For hands-on examples and detailed code snippets for implementing the RASA Chatbot with LanceDB and OpenAI api, visit our [Google Colab Notebook](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/examples/RASA_Customer-support-bot/main.ipynb).

 - **Blog Post**: For a more in-depth exploration of the concepts and methodologies discussed in this project, please visit our [Blog Post](https://blog.lancedb.com/customer-support-bot-rasa-x-lancedb/).